brianjmcnair/clwordl/README.md

 The code used to retrieve the set of words can be found in `word_gatherer.py`, and should work on any Unix-based machine.

-NOTE: at the moment, `words.txt` contains a lot of names.
+NOTE: at the moment, `words.txt` contains a lot of names, and other words that probably wouldn't show up in the actual game.